 The Soviet invasion of Afghanistan in Dec 1979 was one of the significant events that punctuated the closing years of the Cold War.
-The nine year long Soviet-Afghan war which lasted from Dec 1979 to Feb 1989 was fought between the Soviet army and Afghan communist government on one side and the Islamic insurgent groups who called themselves the “Mujahideen” on the other.
-This resulted in millions of killings and mass exodus from the country.
-The Cold War that lasted between 1945 and 1991 was an intense period of geopolitical rivalry and tensions between what came to be known as the Western Bloc (the US and its allies, primarily from the western world) and the Eastern Bloc (the erstwhile USSR and other countries aligned with its communist ideology).
+The nine yearlong Soviet-Afghan war, which lasted from Dec 1979 to Feb 1989, was fought between the Soviet army and Afghan communist government on one side and the Islamic insurgent groups who called themselves the “Mujahideen” on the other.
+This resulted in millions of deaths and mass exodus from the country.
+The Cold War that lasted from 1945 and 1991 was an intense period of geopolitical rivalry and tensions between what came to be known as the Western Bloc (the US and its allies, primarily from the western world) and the Eastern Bloc (the erstwhile USSR and other countries aligned with its communist ideology).

 Mohammad Daoud Khan, the Prime Minister of Afghanistan from 1953 to 1963, helped overthrow the Musahiban monarchy in the country in 1973 and established a republic.
 He then declared himself the President of the country.
 In April 1978, the People’s Democratic Party of Afghanistan (PDPA) and other left-wing military officers led a coup d’état against the rule of President Mohammed Daoud Khan and overthrew him.
 The PDPA, though largely divided into the People’s (Khalq) and Banner (Parcham) factions, had held strong communist ideologies.
 The revolution resulted in the accession of a new communist government with Nur Muhammad Taraki as the President.